threerings/narya/src/as/com/threerings/README.txt

   me from correctly streaming arrays, as we need to know if the class is final.
 I can't just pass an instance in because it may be a pain to construct, it may even be unconstructable if the type of the array is an interface.
-The adobe forums are broken right now, but I'm going to post a request for enhancement so that we can get this information.
+Posted as a request for enhancement on the AS3.0 forums.

+- Actionscript's property accessors are a cool feature, but beware hidden performance issues: accessing a simple property of a variable (like myArray.length) may actually be executing arbitrary code, possibly creating many objects, each time.